My Mom Eli aka Micky...a Tribute

 A celebration from the Heart

 This is a dedication to my mother Eli (aka Trapeze Micky) who I only had for short time in my life (she passed 1975), but I had her many years longer then I had my dad.
-My memories of my mom are vivid, she was beautiful, vivacious, worldly and interesting.
+Memories of my mom are vivid, she was beautiful, vivacious, worldly, gutsy and interesting.

-My intention is to celebrate with the memory of her Birthday and Mother's Day.
+My intention here is to celebrate with the memory, her Birthday and Mother's Day.
 I am so proud of her and have been Blessed to have had a mother such as her in my life...
 I thank God for this.

 Mother's Day 1999 I made my first website, it was a Mother's Day tribute to her, but the site host was shut down after many years...so I made this page.
 I also have another page with the story My Life Story In A Suitcase where I mentioned about her interesting life.